 Other side effects include bad breath, body odor, heartburn, upset stomach, and allergic reactions.

-For a great appetizer before dinner or as a snack any time of the day, try this quick and easy-to-make dip that goes with any type of fresh cut vegetables (such as carrots, celery, cucumbers or bell peppers).
+For a great appetizer before dinner or as a snack any time of the day.

 Greatest Garlic Dip